 Although there are many statistics on the percentage of medicines available or the length of time taken for a medicine to be made available, the real impact of delays is on patients, the healthcare system and society.
-It is difficult to quantify the impact of delays but there is no doubt this leads to:
+It is difficult to quantify the impact of delays but there is no doubt this leads to:45

-- Higher mortality and avoidable deaths - Lost quality of life for patients but also their families and friends - An impact on other healthcare costs, which could have been avoided with newer treatments, and a knock-on impact on other patients - Loss of productive employment and ultimately a cost to the economy
+- · Higher mortality and avoidable deaths - Lost quality of life for patients but also their families and friends - An impact on other healthcare costs, which could have been avoided with newer treatments, and a knock-on impact on other patients - Loss of productive employment and ultimately a cost to the economy

 1.8.
-Co-creating policy solutions to improve availability of innovative medicines
+Policy solutions to improve availability of innovative medicines

-It is clear from this paper that the reasons behind the unavailability of medicine and delays are multifactorial.
+It is clear from this paper that the reasons behind the unavailability of medicines and delays are multifactorial.
 These are rooted in the medicines access systems and processes in the member states and the corresponding impact on commercial decision-making.
 These include a slow regulatory process, late initiation of market access assessment, duplicative evidence requirements, reimbursement delays, and local formulary decisions.
 It is also clear that there is a shared aspiration to "make sure that patients across Europe have new medicines and therapies in their countries quickly".
 As the root causes are multifactorial, they can only be solved by different stakeholders working together.
-To bring different stakeholders together to discuss the root causes, consider different policy solutions and how these could work in practice, EFPIA calls for a High-Level Multi-Stakeholder Forum on Better Access to Health Innovation, in line with the recommendation of the EU Health Coalition.
+To bring different stakeholders together to discuss the root causes, consider different policy solutions and how these could work in practice, EFPIA calls for a High-Level Multi-Stakeholder Forum on Access to Innovation.